How to Make Classic Pizza Margherita

 - STEP FOUR: HOW TO COOK THE CLASSIC PIZZA MARGHERITA

 - Using a woodfire oven at a temperature of 450ׄ°C/842°F, the pizza should be cooked for a maximum of 90 seconds.

 - It must be turned 180° half way through – and be sure to check the bottom in between to ensure it does not burn.

 - E ora si mangia, Vincenzo’s Plate….Enjoy!

-The best way to enjoy a slice is by folding the pizza inward – from one side into the middle, and then the other.
-This prevents it from flopping and keeps all the divine toppings on top of the base….then take a big bite from the front!
+The best way to enjoy a slice is by folding the pizza inward.
+From one side into the middle, and then the other.
+Furthermore, this prevents it from flopping and keeps all the divine toppings on top of the base.
+Then take a big bite from the front!

 Subscribe to my Youtube Channel: www.youtube.com/vincenzosplate